Antisemitism during the Gaza war: Incidents

 On April 13, 2025, police arrested Cody Balmer for an arson attack against the Pennsylvania Governor's Residence, while the Jewish Governor Josh Shapiro and his family were asleep on the first night of Passover.
 Dauphin County District Attorney Fran Chardo called the attack a hate crime, based on Balmer's statements of hatred for the governor over his support of Israel.

 On May 21, 2025, a Pro-Palestinian supporter, Elias Rodriguez, shot and killed two Israeli embassy workers outside the Capital Jewish Museum in Washington, D.C.
 Rodriguez, a 30-year-old man from Chicago, was apprehended by event security staff and reportedly chanted "Free, free Palestine!" while in custody.
 A witness reported Rodriguez pulled out a keffiyeh and said "I did it.
 I did it for Gaza.
 Free free Palestine".
 The victims were a young couple, Yaron Lischinsky (a German-Israeli) and Sarah Milgrim (a Jewish American) had been attending an event at the museum, "Young Diplomats Reception" hosted by the American Jewish Committee.

 On June 1, 2025, in Boulder, Colorado, Mohamed Sabry Soliman, a male Egyptian immigrant, used a makeshift flamethrower and Molotov cocktails to attack a group participating in a walk for solidarity with Israeli hostages taken during the October 7 attacks, injuring eight people aged 52 to 88, including one critically.
 The 88-year-old victim was a Holocaust refugee.
 The Federal Bureau of Investigation (FBI) later confirmed the attack was being investigated as a targeted terror attack.

+The Israeli Ministry of Foreign Affairs denounced New York Times journalist Nicholas Kristof's May 2026 op-ed "The Silence That Meets the Rape of Palestinians" as "Hamas propaganda" and "one of the worst blood libels ever to appear in the modern press", and Israeli Prime Minister Benjamin Netanyahu and his Minister of Foreign Affairs Gideon Sa'ar announced legal action against The New York Times for libel.